niklas-palm/cloudformation/README.md

 ## Samples

-All the samples in this repo is using AMIs in the Ireland region.
+All the samples in this repo are using AMIs from Oktober 2019, so manual update of the relevant AMIs in the mappings may be needed.

 ### /ec2_lb_web